This Week in Pittsburgh History: Northway Mall Opens

 From 1995 to 2012, the mall was bought and sold several times and slowly lost tenants.
 By October 2014, only a handful of stores remained.

 In 2014, a new owner, LRC Realty, announced plans to renovate the mall and rename it The Block Northway.
 Today, there are more than two dozen tenants open for business.
-A BJ’s Wholesale Club, located adjacent to the mall on the site of the former Northway Elementary School, is expected to open sometime next year.
+A BJ’s Wholesale Club, located adjacent to the mall on the site of the former Northway Elementary School, opened earlier this year.

 Learn more about the city’s past at The Odd, Mysterious & Fascinating History of Pittsburgh Facebook page.